Challenge level: 2 out of 5

 Once you have registered, we will send you a realistic training programme to help you get fit for the event.
 The programme builds up gradually as the event gets closer.

-We also have fantastic first-aid-trained challenge guides and at least one UK doctor with expedition medicine training accompanying us throughout the challenge.
+We also have fantastic, outdoor remote first aid-trained challenge guides and a UK doctor with expedition medicine training accompanying us throughout the challenge.

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.